heliuxdesign/Heli-Jarvelainen-javascript-frameworks.CA/README.md

 - "/login"
 - "/admin" -The admin path won`t appear in the navigation.

 Please, don`t thorow away your time to open this assignment.
-Because I study alongside work, there was some times dificulties to find time to school assignment.
+Because I study alongside work, there was some times dificulties to find time to schoolwork an school  assignments.
 During this assignment I hade a really hectic time at work, and I had almost no time to use on this assignment.
 It`s the wors assignemnt I have done during my studies.

 ## Clone the repository
 ## Install Node.js modules